allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

   ```

   You can also use the offline task to update the execution of an existing previously executed task by providing the
-  previously executed task’s ID.
+  previously executed task's ID.
 To avoid overwriting metrics, you can specify the initial iteration offset with
   `iteration_offset`.

   ```python